TadieB/Multithreading_Cpp_3DCamera/README.md

-# intelrealsense_3D_Camera for obstacle detection and guidance
+# Intel RealSense  3D Camera for Obstacle Detection and Guidance
 ## for visually impaired people.

 A simple project for working with the Intel RealSense R200 camera using both an executable and Visual Studio project.